 The GTA workshop consists of the following:

-Phase II consists of several sessions, including online-training in use of Canvas.
+- Phase II consists of several sessions, including online-training in use of Canvas.
 Students are required to attend all of the following:

 - TWO Teaching Techniques and Skills (TTS) sessions chosen from a menu,

 - ONE required Ethics (Encouraging and Enforcing Honesty in the Classroom) session, and

 - ONE Writing assignment.
 This is a 400-word essay about your reflection of either a challenge you faced in your experiences as a teacher or GTA (Topic A), or the most valuable things you learned during one or more of the sessions you attended this semester in the GTA workshop (Topic B).

 Q: Who has to take this course?